mozilla-l10n/styleguides/cs/general.md

 ## Grammar

 Any translation has to obey rules of the Czech grammar.
-Sentences have to be both grammatically correct an also have a clear meaning.
+Sentences have to be both grammatically correct and also have a clear meaning.
 Avoid any archaisms or long and complicated sentences and constructions.
 When using any, make sure the punctuation is correct.
 [Punctuation saves lives](https://duckduckgo.com/?q=punctuation+saves+lives&ia=images).

 * [Internetová jazyková příručka: Psaní čárky v souvětí](http://prirucka.ujc.cas.cz/?id=150)
 * [Internetová jazyková příručka: Pravopis – interpunkce](http://prirucka.ujc.cas.cz/)